What Bedford Homeowners Should Know Before Buying Quartz Worktops

 How long do quartz worktops last?

 With normal household use a quartz worktop will last 25 years or more.
 The non-porous surface means it will not degrade from moisture or staining the way natural stone can if left unsealed.
+See how long do quartz worktops last.

 Do quartz worktops need sealing?

 No. Unlike granite or marble quartz is non-porous and never needs sealing.
 This is one of the biggest practical advantages of choosing quartz for a busy family kitchen.
+See does quartz need sealing.

 Can I put hot pans directly on quartz?

 We always recommend using a trivet or heat mat.
 Quartz can handle brief contact with warm items.
 A very hot pan placed directly on the surface could damage the resin and leave a discoloured mark.
+See can you put hot pans on quartz.

 How long does installation take?